 My wish for you, dear readers, is to have a life that is both *hawt* and sweet...it's my wish for me, too.

 #TwinFlame #AwakeLife Post-script: In Episode 8 of Season 4, the camera sweeps the license plate on Bill's SUV...guess what it is? #422EJQ Yes, the #224 synchronicities continue. #422 is #224 in reverse.
 It first aired on August 14, 2011, which, by no small coincidence, simplifies to #224.
 I cannot make this shit up.
 By the way, the #EJQ is relevant as well.
-So, two years before I'd even meet my former partner and nearly three before conceiving my daughter, Emma, these synchronicities were present.
-Many, many others as well.
-A 30-second pan of a license plate foretold of what was to come in three years.
+A 30-second pan of a license plate in a fictional TV show foretold of what was to come for me in three years.
 I shudder to think of the synchronicities that flash by today that I don't yet recognize but that hint at life-changing future events.
 Maybe the ultimate message is that we all need to be more self-aware.
 Listen to your gut.
 When something feels wrong, it's wrong.
-And when it's right, it's right.
+And when it feels right, it's right.